when should you replace your grow light bulbs

 Grow lights are an integral part of an indoor growing system.

-In order to have a high-quality yield, it is important to have a thorough understanding of how a lighting system works and when the grow light bulbs need to be replaced.
+To have a high-quality yield, it is important to have a thorough understanding of how a lighting system works and when the grow light bulbs need to be replaced.

 For indoor growers who use grow lights as sunlight substitutes, it's imperative to know when the grow light bulb is about to bid goodbye.